svtk/kotlin-swift-interopedia/docs/functions/Function with value class parameter.md

 }
 ```

-On the Swift side, the function valueClassUsageExampleis present, but since [the value class itself was not included in the .h file](/docs/classes/InlineClass.md), the argument is expanded into separate primitives:
+On the Swift side, the function `valueClassUsageExample` is present, but since [the value class itself was not included in the .h file](/docs/classes/InlineClass.md), the argument is expanded into separate primitives:

 ```swift
 //Type of v is Int32